 And with Him, fresh life erupts from the grave as we also follow Him out of the grave into all things new.

-I cried on the ground because I’m learning to applying the words of Christ to myself.
+I cried on the ground because I’m learning to apply the words of Christ to myself.
 And to the lives of my friends.
 And to the kids in my youth group.
 And to your life.

 When Jesus says, He makes all things new, I believe He means all.